 If you'd like an in-depth discussion on routing, check out my detailed video below:

 What Is A Bus?

 A bus, in audio, is a signal path that can carry audio from multiple sources from one place to another.
 Buses, themselves, are not channels.
-Rather they are signal paths than can connect channels.
+Rather, they are signal paths that can connect channels.
 A track/channel output or its auxiliary send can be set to a specific bus (Bus 1, for example), and a subgroup or auxiliary track's input can be that same bus.

 Mixers with more buses have more routing capabilities than those with fewer.

 Buses are not audio tracks or MIDI tracks that contain audio clips or MIDI information.
 Rather, they route audio within the mixer, console or DAW.

 In analog devices, a bus refers to a physical point where multiple signals are summed together.
 In digital devices, this is done virtually through digital means.

 Busses are general-purpose and are, therefore, often vague in their description.